Customization

 The list views consist of a django-filters filterset on the left and a django-tables table of results on the right side.

 The default filterset used is apis_core.generic.filtersets.GenericFilterSet.
-You can override the filterset for you models by defining a custom filterset class in you_app.filtersets.
+You can override the filterset for you models by defining a custom filterset class in your_app.filtersets.
 The filterset has to be named <Modelname>FilterSet, so if you have a model Person in your app myproject, the view looks for the filterset myproject.filtersets.PersonFilterSet.
 You can inherit from apis_core.generic.filtersets.GenericFilterSet and add your customzations.

 The default table used is apis_core.generic.tables.GenericTable.
 You can override the table for your models by defining a custom table class in your_app.tables.
 The table class has to be named <Modelname>Table, so if you have a model Person in your app myproject, the view looks for the table class myproject.tables.PersonTable.
 You can inherit from apis_core.generic.tables.GenericTable and add your customizations. apis_core.generic.tables.GenericTable also contains a handful of useful django table columns that you might want to use.

-The base queryset that is used in the listview, which is then filtered using the django-filters filter, is model.objects.all() - but you can override the queryset by creating a custom queryset for your model in you_app.querysets.
+The base queryset that is used in the listview, which is then filtered using the django-filters filter, is model.objects.all() - but you can override the queryset by creating a custom queryset for your model in your_app.querysets.
 The queryset function has to be named <Modelname>ListViewQueryset, so if you have a model Person in your app myproject, the view looks for the queryset myproject.querysets.PersonListViewQueryset.

 List view templates